ondrabublik/FlowPro/README.md

 * paraview (for visualisation)

 ## Running the tests
-At first, you must set a path of the simulation in file args.txt Open file args.txt, write "examples/NACA default" and save it.
+At first, you need to set the path of the simulation in the file args.txt.
+Open or create args.txt, write "examples/NACA default" and save it.
-Then run the command at commandline
+Then run the following command in the command line

-java -jar FlowPro.jar local
+java -jar FlowPro.jar master 0

-To show results run at commandline
+To show results run

 java -jar FlowPro.jar postprocessing mach pressure -fvtk